🎵Rick Evans -- is 75 in the year 2018 and 76 in the year 2019; b.1/20/1943

-In 1962, R.C., "Twistin' All Night Long" by Danny & The Juniors with Freddy Cannon peaked at #68 on the pop singles chart.
+In 1962, R.C., “Twistin' All Night Long” by Danny and The Juniors with Freddy Cannon peaked at #68 on the pop singles chart.

 In 1967, “The Monkees” was first broadcast on British TV, after already having been a hit in the US.

-In 1968, R.C., "Judy In Disguise (With Glasses)" by John Fred & His Playboy Band peaked at #1 on the pop singles chart.
+In 1968, R.C., “Judy In Disguise (With Glasses)” by John Fred and His Playboy Band peaked at #1 on the pop singles chart.